 Broken Link Checker

-You’re only human and it’s only technology…but sometimes broken links happen.
+You’re only human and it’s only technology…but sometimes broken links on your website happen.
 We know you have a lot going on and keeping up with broken links just isn’t on your radar.
 But they are more important than you think.
 So the quick and easy fix is a plugin like Broken Link Checker right?
 A quick scan and a click and all your broken link troubles are solved.
 Well, maybe not.
 Let’s talk this one out.

-What Broken Link Checker really does.
+What the Broken Link Checker Plugin Really Does.

 All in all, it’s better to go with a different service that is NOT a plugin when you are checking for broken links.
 There are many people and servers that say Broken Link Checker just isn’t worth the hassle and doesn’t perform.
 Next week let’s talk about a plugin that really isn’t needed and why.